Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Weak Gravitational Lensing

 Hereafter we drop the $k_x,k_y$ subscripts for clarity.
 It is informative to note that this forward model is undefined at the origin ($k=\sqrt{k_x^2+k_y^2}=0$) \emdash which corresponds to the mass-sheet degeneracy \citep{[1]}

 The most naive inversion of this forward model is Kaiser-squires (KS) inversion,

 which is direct inversion in Fourier space \citep{[5]}.
 KS inversion of the forward model, given by equation (\ref{eq:forwardmodel}), performs adequately, provided the space over which it is defined is complete, and the sky fraction is small.
-However, masking and survey boundaries are inherent in typical WL surveys, leading to significant contamination of the KS estimator.
+However, masking and survey boundaries are inherent in typical weak gravitational lensing surveys, leading to significant contamination of the KS estimator.
 Often maps recovered with the KS estimator are convolved with a Gaussian kernel to reduce the impact of these contaminations but this is sub-optimal.
-This smooths away a large fraction of the small-scale non-Gaussian information, which cosmologists are increasingly interested in extracting from WL surveys.
+This smooths away a large fraction of the small-scale non-Gaussian information, which cosmologists are increasingly interested in extracting from weak gravitational lensing surveys.